TheLocust3/candidatexyz/README.md

 - Use uuids to index content and allow user to reference variables in their content
 - Import mdc properly
 - Store content in Redux
+- Parallax doesn't seem to properly scale with image size